 Pros:

-- Simplified Payments: Combining multiple debts into a single loan makes managing payments easier and more organized.
+- Simplified Payments: Combining multiple debts into a single loan makes managing monthly payments easier and more organized.

 - Lower Interest Rates: A consolidation loan often comes with a lower interest rate, potentially saving you money.